Short Answer

 Contract Snapshot

-A YES resolution is triggered if Bitcoin's price reaches or exceeds $250,000 USD at any point during the 2026 calendar year.
-Conversely, a NO resolution is triggered if Bitcoin's price remains below $250,000 USD throughout 2026.
-The market's validity period covers the entirety of 2026, with a final settlement date of January 1, 2027.
+This Kalshi market resolves to YES if Bitcoin's price reaches or exceeds $250,000 at any point during the calendar year 2026.
+Conversely, it resolves to NO if Bitcoin's price does not hit that threshold during 2026.
+The final resolution date for this market is January 1, 2027.

 Available Contracts